bolt/docs/docs/installation/installation.md

 Installing Bolt
 ===============

-With the release of Bolt 4 stable, there will be a number of ways to install the application.
+With the stable release of Bolt 4, there will be a number of ways to install the application.
 For now, we recommend the **composer create-project** as the fastest way to get an installation of Bolt up and running.

+What is **composer** you may ask?
+It is a dependency manager for PHP, or in other words it helps you manage the third-party libraries and tools, such as Bolt itself, that your project relies on.

+## Step 1: Make sure you have composer installed.

-If you don't have composer yet, see [here][get-composer].
+If you don't have composer installed yet, see [here][get-composer].

 <p class="note"><strong>Note:</strong> This documentation makes the assumption
 that you're setting up Bolt on a local development machine.
 Not on the server where you intend to run a production website.
 If you do not have a local development environment, we recommend taking the time to set this up. </p>

+<p class="note"><strong>Note: </strong> This documentation makes the assumption
+that you know how to run composer on your machine.
+If not, the quickest way to get started is to follow the <a href="https://getcomposer.org/doc/00-intro.md" target="_blank">composer getting started</a> section of the composer documentation.</p>

+## Step 2: Set up a new Bolt project

+Open the command line (command prompt on Windows) and go to the folder inside of which you want to create your new Bolt project.

 Set up a new Bolt 4 project, using the following command, replacing `myprojectname` with your desired project's name.